 Depending on what variety you are growing, from July through to late summer you should be ready to harvest.
 With luck, you’ll get about 4 to 5 cobs of corn from each plant.

 You’ll notice the silky hair on the corn turn brown and at that point just test a kernel.
 If a clear liquid comes out, they are not yet ready to pick but if the liquid is a milky colour then it’s time to harvest.
 If no liquid comes out or it’s just a mushy paste, you’re too late.

 Pick by giving the corn a short sharp twist at the stem and pop them into a pan of boiling water as soon as you can because they will start to lose their flavour quite quickly.

-The silky hair on the top of the plants are the male flower where the pollen comes from.
+The silky hair on the top of the plants is the male flower where the pollen comes from.
 On the cobs, there is one strand of silky hair for each corn kernel and approximately 500 – 1,000 kernels per cob of corn.

 You know that we always love to hear about your special tips or your individual stories about how you’ve got on.
 So if you’ve grown your own corn before or are planning to do so this year, why not share your experiences so far with us on our social media sites.
-In the meantime, pass the butter please!
+In the meantime, pass the butter, please!